 - A secondary drive that is reasonably fast, but can store many TB of data for your RAW files and other ‘storage’.
-Based on your storage needs, you could choose between a large capacity SSD, or a HDD.
+Based on your storage needs, you could choose between a large-capacity SSD or a HDD.

 - A GPU that is relatively new and powerful.
 However, this is not absolutely necessary.
-While Lightroom does use GPU acceleration for display as well as processing of images, it is not heavily dependent on the GPU.
+While Lightroom does use GPU acceleration for display as well as the processing of images, it is not heavily dependent on the GPU.

 Ensure that you have a fast Core i5 or i7 Processor (or AMD equivalent), 16GB or more of RAM, a decent GPU, and a fast SSD that’s connected via SATA 3 or NVMe rather than USB.

 However, not having these exact specifications doesn’t necessarily mean that you can’t use Lightroom.
 It’s just that certain aspects may be slower than optimal.

 Now, we need to analyze the basic systems of a computer and understand which ones of them are making Lightroom slow.
 Once we know what they are, we can go about upgrading, or repairing those components.

 First off, we need to understand which systems Lightroom uses the most.
 From the points above, you know that it is the a) CPU and b) RAM, followed by c) fast media access.